Linear Dynamic Analysis using Shear Deformable Frame Element

 1. Introduction

-Analysis of seismic-resistant frame structures might demand considering shear deformation (Bischoff, 2002; Bathe, 1996) ie., simplified wall/pier elements in global frame analysis.
-Shear-deformable frame elements are also useful for modeling members where shear deformation is not negligible, such as deep beams, short columns, coupling beams.
+Analysis of seismic-resistant frame structures might require considering shear deformation, i.e., the use of simplified wall/pier elements in global frame analysis (Singh, 2023).
+Shear-deformable frame elements (Bathe 1996; Bischoff 2002) are also useful for modeling members where shear deformation is not negligible, such as deep beams, short columns, and coupling beams.

 Integrating the FEM with implicit time integration is crucial to handling time-varying ground acceleration data.
 For a slender frame structure, the P-Delta effect must be included in the analysis, and it is much more important for a frame exhibiting plastic behavior.
 As the first part of our project, we developed a FEM code on MATLAB for linear dynamic analysis of a 2D frame using a shear deformable frame and the Newmark implicit integration scheme.
 The program can show time-history plots of nodal displacement, velocity, and acceleration, as well as the internal forces developed at each time step.